5 Ways Artificial Intelligence Is Changing Architecture

 Architecture AI is not here to replace the creative vision of the architect or the complex questions they encounter.
 However, appropriately leveraged, architecture AI can use data to plan quickly and efficiently the bigger picture of every structure, taking into account construction, operations, building standards, and even conceptual design elements.
 This allows architects to design better, long-lasting projects without wasting time on basic data analysis.

 Every human architect must grapple with the enormous amount of calculations necessary to create a design that is both conceptually pleasing and prioritizes resource efficiency.
 Fed with the relevant data, AI software can make these same complex calculations in seconds, producing an optimized environmental analysis for any condition.

 Data points such as temperature, air quality, energy costs, etc, are easily collected and reached, but without software assistance, it can take weeks, and even months, to compile them.
 The technology that allows harnessing this amount of data to optimize a design automatically did not exist a decade ago.
 As technology advances, it becomes more and more accessible to everyone, architects or not.

-- How technology is disrupting the real estate industry
+- How generative AI is disrupting the real estate industry

-- How To Optimize Your Office Space Planning?
+- How To Optimize Office Space Planning with generative AI?

 - Employees’ New Needs Are Changing The Traditional Office